matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: Dockerfile: Configuration to define how our container should behave.
 Docker Client, Docker Server, Usable image!

 16) Creating a Dockerfile?
+Answer:
-Answer: Specify a base image.
-Run some commands to install additional programs.
-Specify a command to run on container startup.
+a) Specify a base image.
+B) Run some commands to install additional programs.
+C) Specify a command to run on container startup.

 17) Tagging an image?
 Answer: